ThangaAyyanar/swift/Tricks/cheatsheet.md

 well i always use Autolayout constraints for Label or UIView so i will change the constant of the constraint if the instrinsicContentSize of the Label changes after the text is assigned

 ```

+### Dynamically change the height of the table view cell

+'''
+Tableview.estimatedRowHeight = newValue

+//well this will change the height of table
+'''